cmugpi/cmugpi.github.io/topics/terminal-usage/afs/index.md

 ---
 layout: page
-title: "Terminal Environment & AFS"
+title: AFS
+# What topic does this page belong to?
-group: 'terminal-usage'
+group: terminal-usage
+# Relative ordering of lessons within a topic
-order: 3
+order: 4
+#script: /javascripts/mypage.js
+#scripts:
+#  - /javascripts/one.js
+#  - /javascripts/two.js
 ---

 {% include toc.md %}

-# Terminal Environment & AFS
+# AFS
 {:.ui.dividing.header.no_toc}

-By now you should have a decent idea of how you can manage files and a basic understanding of some commonly-used commands.
-This article will build on that knowledge to acquaint you with some key elements of your terminal environment.
-We'll also briefly talk about AFS, which is the environment you'll be working on when you ssh into one of the Andrew Unix machines.

-## Printing Text (echo)

-To print text, you can use the `echo` command, which just prints its arguments:

-{% highlight console %}
-$ echo Hello, world!
-Hello, world!
-{% endhighlight %}

-## Environment Variables (export)

-Bash keeps a collection of environment variables for every user who's logged in.
-These variables hold key pieces of information about what's going on.
-For example, there's a variable called `SHELL` that says what shell you're running, a variable named `USER` which contains the username of the current user, another named `PWD` that contains the present working directory, and more.

-### Setting Variables

-You can control your environment by setting certain variables.
-Here are a few examples of how that's done:

-{% highlight console %}
-# set my_variable to the string "hello" (no spaces around the '='!)
-$ my_variable="hello"

-# assign to another_var and "export" it (see below)
-$ export another_var="some string"
-{% endhighlight %}

-The difference between using `export` and not using it deals with what programs are able to read the contents of that variable.
-If a variable is not exported, then only you will be able to read its contents.
-That is, none of the programs that you run will be able to see the value of the variable that you just set.

-In practice, you will almost always want to use `export` when setting variables.

-### Accessing Variables

-It helps to be able to check and print the value of environment variables!
-To access to contents of a variable, you have to use the `$` operator.

-{% highlight console %}
-# get the value of my_variable and print it
-$ echo $my_variable
-hello

-# print another_var surrounded by other text
-$ echo lone${another_var}s
-lonesome strings
-{% endhighlight %}

-Note that in the last example, had we not used `${...}` around the variable name, like `lone$another_vars`, bash would have tried to look up the contents of `another_vars`, not `another_var`.
-Since this is a different variable entirely, something incorrect would have been printed.

-## AFS

-AFS is a distributed file system that was invented at CMU.
+AFS stands for [Andrew File System] and is a distributed file system that was invented at CMU.
 You have a quota of space and a home directory where you can put your files.
 You can access these files from any Andrew Unix server or cluster computer on campus.

 When you're using AFS, there's a system of permissions (called access control lists, or ACLs) regulating who can access your files and what they can do to